 The Airport Authority is subject to credit risk through its financial assets.
 Ongoing credit valuations are performed on these accounts and valuation allowances are maintained for potential credit losses.
 The credit quality of financial assets can be assessed by reference to external credit ratings or historical information about the customer.
-The risk around collection of outstanding receivables has increased as a result of COVID-19.
-The Airport Authority has and will continue to mitigate these risks by holding security deposits, providing tenant relief [note 14] and rent deferrals [note 3].
-The Airport Authority held security deposits in the amount of \$6.5 million as at December 31, 2022 [2021 - \$9.2 million].
-An allowance for doubtful accounts is established based upon factors surrounding the credit risk of specific customers, historical trends and other information.
-The accounts receivable aging and allowance for doubtful accounts reconciliation are detailed in note 3.
+As at December 31, 2023, the Airport Authority held cash security deposits in the amount of \$2.9 million [2022 - \$6.5 million] and letters of credit in the amount of \$30.0 million [2022 - \$24.1 million] from its customers.